eddmann/eddmann.github.io/_posts/2016/2016-01-11-quicksort-in-clojure.md

 ---
 layout: post
-title: "QuickSort in Clojure"
+title: 'QuickSort in Clojure'
-meta: "Exploring the clojure.core library by implementing the QuickSort algorithm"
+meta: 'Exploring the clojure.core library by implementing the QuickSort algorithm'
 ---

 This past weekend I had the chance to delve more into Clojure's [core library](https://clojuredocs.org/clojure.core).
 I experimented with some interesting aspects of the library by implementing the QuickSort algorithm in a couple of different ways.

 <!--more-->

 ## Random Number Generation